arpansahu/great_chat/Readme.md

-# Django Starer
+# Great Chat

-- Implemented Student Manager
+- Implemented Whatsapp Clone

-1. This is dummy project for starting any django app
+1. This is whatsapp clone project for chat
-2. It have Account functionality built in to gte started with
+2. It have Account functionality built in.
-3. S3 Aws is already integrated
+3. S3 Aws is already integrated/ MiniIO too.
-4. Redis is Integrated
+4. Redis is Integrated as cache and message pub sub.
 5. AutoComplete JS Library are included already
 6. MailJet is used as email service provider
-7. This project is already dockerised
+7. This project is already dockerize and
 8. CI/Cd is also Included in this started project

--Deployed on Heroku

-1. Used Postgres
-2. Used Daphene
-3. Used REDIS
+- Whatsapp Clone Features

+1. Send Text Messages, as well as files.
+2. Files will be allowed to download with download link.
+3. Meanwhile you can watch the media live in the chat such as images, and gif.
+4. Chat with You Contacts Privately.
+5. Chat with friends or people in Private Groups.
+6. Invite people to your private group.
+7. Chat in Global Chat across the globe.
+8. Leave if you don't like a group chat.
+9. Delete a chat group of your own, only admin can delete a group chat.
+10. Set profile photos to your own profile.
+11. Set group photos to your group chats.
+12. Remove Members from your own group.
+13. While chatting in the group or global chat you can see all the last 30 messages and their users if online or offline.
+14. For now only last 30 chats are being shown in the chat screen.

 -Deployed on AWS / Now in My Own Home Ubuntu Server LTS 22.0 / Hostinger VPS Server